yhzhang0128/cob/README.md

 We now go through `config/pompe.toml` and help you understand the process of running an experiment.

-The `build = ["script/build_pompe_sro_bias.sh"]` in `pompe.toml` means that COB runs this script first to build the binary for Pompe.
+The `build = ["script/build_pompe_sro_bias.sh"]` in `pompe.toml` means that COB runs this script first to build the two binaries for Pompe.
-With the binaries ready, COB copies the config and binary files to all the machines in `hostnames` according to the following lines in `pompe.toml`.
+With the binaries ready, COB copies the config and binary files to all the 12 machines in `hostnames` according to the following lines in `pompe.toml`.

 ```console
 config-files = ["conf-pompe-12"]